user1342/Hunch/README.md

 # Hunch
 A Predictive Policing and Threat Aggregation and pivoting toolset - powered by Natural Language Processing and Open Source Intelligence.
+An article on how [NLP can be used to predict cime.](https://www.infosecurity-magazine.com/next-gen-infosec/language-processing-motive/).
+For more from [James Stevenson](http://www.jamesstevenson.me/).

 <img src="https://github.com/user1342/Hunch/blob/master/Hunch_FlowDiagram.png"  width = 400> <img src="https://github.com/user1342/Hunch/blob/master/Demo.gif" width = 400>